erharshmishra/c_assignment/README.md

 - Write a program to calculate sum of the first N odd natural numbers.
 - Write a program to calculate sum of squares of first N natural numbers.
 - Write a program to calculate sum of cubes of first N natural numbers.

+## Assignment_14
+- Write a program to calculate factorial of a number.
+- Write a program to count digits in a given number.
+- Write a program to check whether a given number is a prime number or not.
+- Write a program to calculate LCM of two number.
+- Write a program to reverse a given number.